How much money do you have saved for an emergency situation?

 See, “rates and terms are customized to each customer and their financial situation,” according RISE.

 To determine your interest rate, RISE will use your credit history, employment, loan repayment history, and several other factors that indicate whether you’re a creditworthy borrower.

 While interest rates for payday loans can be anywhere from 300%–700% APR, RISE interest rates range from 36%–365%.

 Do those APRs startle you?

-No, you’re not reading them incorrectly.
+And no, you’re not reading them incorrectly.